-Vayedaber Adonai el-Moshe l'emor - And the Holy One spoke to Moshe, saying ...
-Daber el-kol-adat B'nei Yisra'el - Speak to the entire witness throng of B'nei Yisrael ... v'amarta aleihem and say to them ... kedoshim tiheiyu ki kadosh ani - you are to become/be holy ones, for I am holy.
+Vayedaber Adonai el-Moshe l'emor - And the Holy One spoke to Moshe, saying Daber el-kol-adat B'nei Yisra'el - Speak to the entire witness throng of B'nei Yisrael v'amarta aleihem and say to them kedoshim tiheiyu ki kadosh ani - you are to become/be holy ones, for I am holy.
 Leviticus 19:2.

-Let us now turn our attention to Torah's 30th parsha, Kedoshim.
-This is the parsha of holy ones arising; the season of Covenant sons and daughters shaking off self-obsession and predilection in order to learn - and model to the world - our Glorious King's love languages.
-This is the parsha in which the Holy One will finally teach us the weightier matters of Torah.
-Hold on your hats and your hearts; our King is about to teach us what being holy as He is holy and loving humanity as He loves humanity look like in real time - and how these things require of us honoring our father, mother, and elders, and daughters; behaving responsibly in relation to our brothers; loving our neighbors; caring for the poor and 'the stranger', eschewing occult knowledge and information in favor of Divine wisdom and revelation; developing patience and emunah; being faithful, trustworthy stewards of everything He places in our care; and serving as honorable ambassadors of His Kingdom in every context.
+The focus of our studies now turns to Torah's 30th parsha, Kedoshim.
+This is the parsha of holy ones arising.
+The season for Covenant sons and daughters to learn - and model to the world - our Glorious King's love language secrets is upon us.
+Hold on tightly to your hats.
+Open wide the innermost chambers of your hearts.
+This is the parsha we have been waiting for - the part of the Kedusha Discourse in which the Holy One finally teaches us the weightier matters of Torah.
+This is where we learn critical lessons like what being holy as He is holy and loving humanity as He loves humanity look like in real time.
+He is about to teach us the extent to which these things require us to honor our father, mother, and elders, and daughters; behave responsibly in relation to our brothers; love our neighbors; care for the poor and 'the stranger', eschew occult & esoteric knowledge and information in favor of Divine wisdom and revelation; develop patience and emunah; be faithful, trustworthy stewards of everything He places in our care; and serve as calm, humble, joyful, gentle, self-denying ambassadors of His Kingdom in every context.

-Our Bridegroom-King knows we come to the relationship with spots and wrinkles.
-He knows that even on our best day the closest imitation of righteousness we can muster is as blood-soaked rags.
-He knows our works are all just a load of wood, hay and stubble - and that we are but ashes.
+Our Bridegroom-King knows we come to the relationship with an unsightly collection of blemishes, imperfections, spots, and wrinkles, and flesh-triggers.
+He knows we have been slimed by the talking heads of the raging nations, played like pawns by their manipulative power brokers, and wounded deep in body and soul by the constant attacks of their angry minions.
+He is fully advised and aware.
+He has no illusion that any act of righteousness - or even of kindness - we can conjure up of our own free will is as useless as a pile of blood-soaked rags.
+He knows our works are all just a load of wood, hay and stubble - and that - at least in comparison to the Messianic ideal - we are nothing more than soot, dust, and ashes.
 And yet, He looks at us, and all His compassions are aroused within Him.
 And instead of ashes He prophesies over us 'BEAUTY'.
 And He actually believes His Words have within them the inherent power to bring to pass exactly what He prophesies.
 From our ashes, he calls forth BEAUTY.
 I therefore call the theme of Kedoshim 'Beautiful People, Arise!'
 Our Bridegroom-King deserves a BEAUTIFUL PEOPLE.
 He deserves a people who think BEAUTIFUL THOUGHTS.
-He deserves a people whose mouths pour forth
+He deserves a people whose mouths pour forth BEAUTIFUL WORDS.
+He deserves a people whose days on earth are filled with BEAUTIFUL DEEDS, reflecting a lifestyle of BEAUTIFUL LOVE.
+And so He looks at you and me today, and He speaks to something deep within your soul and mine, saying: "Beauty ...
+Arise!!!"

-&lt;sup>1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
+1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
 Reproduction of material from any Rabbi's son lesson without permission from the author is prohibited.
-Copyright © 2023, William G. Bullock, Sr.
+Copyright © 2025, William G. Bullock, Sr.